Backyards to Ballparks: More Personal Baseball Stories From the Stands and Beyond

 ABOUT THE AUTHOR

 Eric Gray is originally from Plainview, New York, and earned his BA from SUNY New Paltz.
 He came to San Francisco in 1974, where he began a 39-year career at the U.S. Department of Labor, administering job training and employment programs for disadvantaged youth, most of that time spent with the Job Corps program.
 He met his future wife, Lynn Rhodes, on his first day at the Department of Labor and never moved back to NY.
 Lynn and Eric have two adult children, Rachel in San Francisco and David in Washington, D.C.
-They are all baseball fans, along with David's wife, Lisa.
+His passions are baseball, rock and roll, politics, conversation and most of all, family and friends.
+His wife, Lynn, daughter Rachel, son David, daughter-in-law Lisa and granddaughter Juliet are all baseball fans.

 ERIC C. GRAY’S CONTACT INFORMATION